hjudgesac/UnifiedJoule/run_booster/run_btp_booster.md

 4. From the Subaccount dropdown select the **Joule** subaccount created earlier and click **Next**.</br>
 ![run_booster](4.png)

 5. From the Products dropdown select all SAP applications which will be setup with Joule.
-For example, SAP S/4HANA Cloud and SAP SuccessFactors in my setup.
+For example, SAP S/4HANA Cloud Public Edition and SAP SuccessFactors in my setup.
  Choose whether the integration is for **Testing or Production** and click **Next**.</br>
 ![run_booster](9.jpg)